Users

 Being upfront about the process helps candidates mentally prepare and reduces abandonment due to surprises.
 Explain what the video screening entails, why you use it, and how it benefits both parties.

-2. Time & Technical Details
+2. Time Estimates & Technical Requirements

 Remove uncertainty by being specific about what candidates need to invest and prepare.
 Vague descriptions create anxiety and hesitation.